MoseleyBioinformaticsLab/md_harmonize/doc/tutorial.rst

 -------

 --parse-kegg-atom:
-The parse-kegg-atom option is used to
+The parse-kegg-atom option is used for parsing KEGG atom mapping between compounds based on KEGG RClass definitions.

 Reaction construction:
 .. code-block:: console